phenomen21/face_recognition_pet_project/training/README.md

 - heavy augmentations with Albumentation library were used;
 - each epoch took approximately 45min of training and 5min of validation;
 - epochs 1-8 were trained with CCE loss, achieved val_accuracy of 0.96;
-- epochs 9-30 were trained with ArcFace loss, achieved val_accuracy of 0.92
+- epochs 9-30 were trained with ArcFace loss (from https://arxiv.org/pdf/1801.07698.pdf), achieved val_accuracy of 0.92

 |epoch| loss type | train_acc| val_acc|
 |----|----|----|----|